Athletes visit the Los Angeles Mission in Skid Row.

 As a junior in 2008, he made Cal-Hi Sports All-State Underclass second team, All-CIF Central Division first team, Riverside Press-Enterprise All-Riverside honorable mention, Inland Valley Daily Bulletin All-Inland Valley first team, San Bernardino Sun All-San Bernardino first team and All-Baseline League first team.
 He had 44 receptions for 678 yards (14.7 avg.) with 5 TDs in 2008 as Rancho Cucamonga won the CIF Central Division title.
 Current Trojan Chris Hawkins also prepped at Rancho Cucamonga.

-PERSONAL: He is a political science major at USC.
+PERSONAL: He received his bachelor's degree in political science at USC in the spring of 2014.
 He was among 4 USC student-athletes to participate in the 2012 NCAA Career in Sports Forum in Indianapolis, where he pursued the administrative track.

 ##Includes 2 blocked field goals